AlabamaASRL/asset_asrl/doc/tutorials/IntegratorGuide.rst

+.. _integrator-guide:

 Integrator Tutorial
 ===================

 In this section, we will describe usage of asset's integrator object.
-To start we will define an ODE which we want to integrate using what we have learned from the previous two sections.
+To start we will define an ODE which we want to integrate using what we have learned from the previous two sections on :ref:`vector functions <vectorfunction-guide>` and :ref:`ODEs <ode-guide>`.
 As concrete example we use a ballistic two body model whose state variables are the position and velocity relative to a central with gravitational parameter is mu.
 This ODE may be defined as shown below.
 For this example,we will be working in canonical units where mu=1.